Tulsa police shooting investigated by Justice Department

 'There was no gun'

-At a news conference Monday, Jordan struck a candid tone about the officer-involved shooting that left Crutcher dead.
+At a news conference Monday, the police chief told reporters that Crutcher was unarmed.

-"I'm going to tell you right here now: There was no gun on the suspect or in the suspect's vehicle," Jordan said.
+"I'm going to tell you right here now: There was no gun on the suspect or in the suspect's vehicle," he said.

 He also confirmed that Shelby had fired one shot and Officer Tyler Turnbough had deployed his Taser.